MaybeCarter/plex-wiki/README.md

     > For movies, the files are the highest quality available, up to 1080p.
 Since TV shows are so much longer than movies, I keep most of them at 720p to conserve storage space.
 - Why are there more than 250 movies in the IMDb Top 250 Collection?
     > I have multiple editions of the _Star Wars_ and _The Lord of the Rings_ trilogies, and each edition is counted as a separate movie within the collection.
-- What hardware is your Plex server running on?
+- What hardware is your Hyperdrive running on?
     > ~~My Plex server is running on a late 2014 Mac mini with a 2.6 GHz Dual-Core Intel Core i5 and 8 GB 1600 MHz DDR3 memory.~~

     > Since January 2025, my Plex Server is running on an M4 Mac mini with 16GB Unified Memory.
 The media lives on a series of 20TB hard drives housed in an OWC Mercury Elite Pro Quad enclosure.
-- I keep seeing the word "Hyperdrive."
-What's that?
-    > I love _Star Wars_, and I love a naming convention.
-All of my devices  are named after people, places, and things from the _Star Wars_ universe.
-Hyperdrive is the name of the Mac mini that Plex is running on, so you might see that name from time to time.